clartaq/md2d/README.md

 that I have not figured out that will bring them into agreement with the other programs.

-The Racket version produces the expected results.
-It just isn't complete.

 ### Janet

-Janet is a young and interesting version of Lisp.
+[Janet](https://janet-lang.org) is a young and interesting version of Lisp.
 It takes many ideas for a modern Lisp from [Clojure](https://clojure.org).
 A version of the program written in this language is included in the repository, but it is incomplete and does not match